harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch/README.md

 Any dataset can be used.
 Each class must be in its own folder.
 This is the same structure that PyTorch's own image folder dataset uses.

+## Update: Looking for contributor (July 2020)
+If you would like to be a part of this projec, please head to https://github.com/harveyslash/Facial-Similarity-with-Siamese-Networks-in-Pytorch/issues/35

 ### Converting pgm files (if you decide to use the AT&T dataset) to png
 1. Install imagemagick
 2. Go to root directory of the images